sammilucia/set-coall-timer/README.md

 - _Does this use more battery?_...No, negligible
 - _Will it harm my CPU?_...
 No, AMD won't let you increase the voltage by a harmful amount
 - _Then why do you have a disclaimer?_...Because I'm paranoid everyone is out to get me
+- Can I do something similar to this on Windows?
+Yes. 😜